k00ni/owl-reasoner-list/README.md

 ### Software which uses a foreign reasoner

 File [**system-using-foreign-reasoner.csv**](./system-using-foreign-reasoner.csv) contains a list of software, which uses a foreign reasoner.
-It is similar structured as *reasoner.csv*.
+It has a similar structure to *reasoner.csv*.

 ### Bibliography